openproblems-bio/openproblems/openproblems/tasks/label_projection/README.md

 # Label Projection

-Label projection refers to the automatic identification of cell identity labels in a test or query dataset based on a reference dataset that typically contains curated, manually labeled cells.
-Label projection methods can choose to take into account batch information, or choose to ignore it.
-For a review, see [Abdelaal et al. (2019)](https://doi.org/10.1186/s13059-019-1795-z).
+Label projection refers to the automatic identification of cell identity labels in a test or query dataset based on a reference dataset (or datasets) that typically contains curated, manually labeled cells.
+This process enables the rapid annotation of new datasets, which is becoming increasingly important as data generation becomes easier and larger in scale.

+Label projection methods range from logistic regression which ignores batch information, to methods that perform projection based on a batch-integrated embedding.
+For a review, see [Abdelaal et al. (2019)]{https://doi.org/10.1186/s13059-019-1795-z}.

 ## API